This post contain affiliate links. Read my full disclosure policy here.

 This list is a “get you started list” when it comes to researching your Irish ancestor(s).
 Do you have a favorite source for researching Irish ancestors?
 Let us know in the comments below!

-As You Move With Your Irish Research
+As You Move Forward With Your Irish Research

 As you prepare to take your genealogy research back into your ancestor’s Irish homeland, create a research plan.